yunguan-wang/Spacia/README.md

 	-l 5000 -w 2500 \
 	-o $dir/test/rscript_test/Fibroblasts-Tumor_cells_ACKR3
 ```
 Use `-h` or `--help` to see detailed descriptions of options and inputs.

+##### Determining cutoffs
+The R script requires the receiving gene cutoffs as inputs since the same process was used for the prostate Merscope data.
+To determine the cutoffs, simply omit the relevant options (`-q`, `-u`, and `-t`) and plots will be generated and saved to a pdf.
+First, find the correlation cutoff (for `-u`) by looking for the first row of plots that displays a bimodal distribution.
+Then, the quantile cutoff (`-q`) can be found by picking the column where the vertical red line most cleanly seperates the two distributions.
+Different cutoffs must be used for different combinations of receiving cell and receiving gene, and we recommend finding new cutoffs for each sending cell type as well.
+This process is automated in the main `spacia.py` if `--response_exp_cutoff 'auto'` is used.

 ### Contact Us
 If you have any suggestions/ideas for Spacia or are having issues trying to use it, please don't hesitate to reach out to us.